 How to schedule:

 Appointments must be made in advance and can be scheduled by calling directly at 202.567.2080.
-Currently, our office hours are Monday-Thursday from 8am-5pm.
+Currently, our office hours are Monday-Friday from 8am-5pm.
 Phone consultations are not offered.

 In addition to your visit(s) with Friendship Oncology Specialists, we recommend that you maintain your relationship with your primary care veterinarian for medical issues unrelated to cancer.
 All records from oncology will be shared with your veterinarian upon discharge.
 Please continue to administer monthly heartworm and flea preventatives, although we ask that you avoid giving or applying them within 24 hours of any chemotherapy treatment.
 Annual vaccines should be discussed with your veterinarian but avoided within 24 hours of any chemotherapy treatment.
 Regular vaccination for rabies is required by law.